 d.
-Provision for expected credit losses of accounts and other receivables The Group uses a provision matrix to calculate ECLs for accounts and other receivables.
+Provision for expected credit losses of accounts and other receivables

+The Group uses a provision matrix to calculate ECLs for accounts and other receivables.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss pattern.

 The provision matrix is initially based on the Group's historical observed default rates.
-The Group calibrates the matrix to adjust the historical credit loss experience with forward-looking information, including impact of COVID-19.
+The Group calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.